Real convergence and periodicity of $p$-adic continued fractions: Introduction

 therefore it grows linearly with the prime $p$.
-This means that the convergents are really unlikely to deviate after several steps.
+This means that the convergents are really unlikely to deviate after several steps, especially for large $p$.
 For instance, see Example \ref{Exa: deviation} at the end of Section \ref{Sec: prob}, where the $7823$--adic continued fraction of $\sqrt{15648}$ has the convergent

 If its \textit{Browkin I} expansion became periodic, then, by Proposition \ref{Pro: Conv}, it should be convergent to $\sqrt{15648}\approx 125$.
-However, it is really unlikely for the subsequent convergents to deviate from \eqref{Eq: A10000}, as $\mathbb{E}(|a|)\approx 1955.75$.
+However, it is really unlikely for the subsequent convergents to deviate from \eqref{Eq: A10000}, as $\mathbb{E}(|a_n|)\approx 1955.75$.

 Notice that the growth of the denominators $|B_n|$ tends to be exponential, as the main term is $|a_0a_1\ldots a_n|$.
 Therefore, we leave the following conjecture.

 \begin{Conjecture} Let $\{|B_n|\}_{n\in\mathbb{N}}$ be the sequence of denominators of convergents for \textit{Browkin I}, \textit{Browkin II} and Algorithm \eqref{Alg: MR} $p$-adic continued fractions, where $p\geq 5$.
 Then $|B_n|$ tends to $+\infty$ with probability $1$. \end{Conjecture}